jrdegbe/thamesthrive-api/docs/resources/scheduler_resource.md

 # Resource configuration and set-up

-The scheduler schedules an event to be sent to Tracardi after a specified period of time.
-To do this, you must define the Tracardi API URL where you want to send the event.
+The scheduler schedules an event to be sent to ThamesThrive after a specified period of time.
+To do this, you must define the ThamesThrive API URL where you want to send the event.
 You can send the event back to the same instance you are working on.

-Type the Tracardi API url in the __Schedule settings__.
+Type the ThamesThrive API url in the __Schedule settings__.

 # Dependencies